ProtonVPN/win-app/README.md

 The app consists of these interacting parts:
 - Proton VPN GUI application
 - Proton VPN Service
-- Proton VPN Update Service
 - OpenVPN
 - TAP adapter
 - Split Tunnel driver

 #### GUI application

-The Proton VPN GUI app is installed into "C:\Program Files\Proton AG\Proton VPN" directory by default.
+The Proton VPN GUI app is installed into "C:\Program Files\Proton\VPN\<version>" directory by default.
 The main executable is "ProtonVPN.exe".

-Proton VPN GUI app starts Proton VPN Service and Update Service when launched and stops services when closed.
+Proton VPN GUI app starts Proton VPN Service when launched and stops the service when closed.

 App logs are saved to "%LOCALAPPDATA%\ProtonVPN\Logs" directory.